MichaelStott/tech-squawks/web/content/aws/overview/regions.md

 {{% /tab %}}
 {{< /tabs >}}

-Each region is isolated from one another for additional fault tolerance and stability.[^1] Cloud service offerings may also differ between AWS regions.
+Regions are isolated from one another for additional fault tolerance and stability.[^1] AWS cloud service offerings may differ between regions.
+Therefore, cloud engineers should verify that any required cloud services are available in the desired regions before beginning development.

 ### Availability Zones

-An _availabiilty zone_ (abreviated as _AZ_) is one or more discrete AWS data centers that have redundant connectivity, networking, and power within a given AWS region.
-AZs within a given region are interconnected through low-latency networking and resource/data replciation.[^2].
-Cloud applications deployed across multiple AZs have increased fault tolerance.[^2]
+An _availabiilty zone_ (commonly abreviated as _AZ_) is one or more discrete AWS data centers that have redundant connectivity, networking, and power within a given AWS region.
+AZs are interconnected through low-latency networking and resource/data replciation.[^2].
+It is considered best practice to deploy cloud applications across multiple AZs for increased fault tolerance, in the event that one or more AZs experience technical outages.[^2]

 ![Regions and Availability Zones](/images/aws/regions.png)